jentery/508v4/keywords.md

 * **affect**: unqualified or pre-personal intensity; not feelings (because it isn't labeled); not emotions (because it isn't projected); important in studies of play (see Brian Massumi and Eric Shouse)
 * **conjectural criticism**: "the recovery of lost readings in classical texts, and the computational modeling of the evolution of a literary work or the descent of a natural language;" it is "concerned with issues of transmission, transformation, and prediction" (see Kari Kraus)
+* **critical play**: "Critical play is characterized by a careful examination of social, cultural, political, and even personal themes that function as alternates to popular play spaces;" also, "using play for a phase change" (see Flanagan)
+* **deformance**: interpretation through alteration (reordering a text, deleting all verbs or nouns, or reading backward) (see Samuels and McGann)
+* **eversion**: how the internet has turned inside-out, from cyberspace to internet of things; one approach to understanding how board games are played online, with tablets, or through a combination of media types (see Gibson and Jones)
 * **forensic imagination**: creative and critical work involving deep attention to the material particulars or intricate details of media; often includes an interest in storage, inscription, and instrumentation; think Blake seeing a world in a grain of sand (see Matthew Kirschenbaum)
+* **forensic materiality**: associated with the matter of media, individualizations between their versions, data inscription, storage, and the space of hard drives (see Kirschenbaum) (compare with formal materiality)
+* **formal materiality**: associated with the symbolic logic of media, similarity between their versions, data transmission, modeling, and the space of computer screens (see Kirschenbaum) (compare with forensic materiality)
+* **ludic algorithm**: a position asserting that "interpretation is merely aided by mechanism, not produced mathematically or mechanically," with an emphasis on the hermeneutic basis of algorithms and algorithmic criticism (see Nowviskie)
 * **ludology**: the study of games and gaming, with an emphasis on play and cultures of play
 * **media archaeology**: "a methodological preference for rejecting the projection of generalized theories in favor of precise case studies, that is, for embedded theory;" "this method aims to avoid prematurely interpreting archival or archaeological evidence as documents of history but rather isolates this data into discrete series in order to rearrange them and open them for different configurations.
 The mechanism of human memory is selective, transformative, and thus productive of historical imagination, whereas the general inventory of photography [for example] in accordance with media logic registers temporal events without demanding a binding historical narrative;" "media archaeology is on the side of the indexical and the archival mode of writing" (see Wolfgang Ernst via  Jussi Parikka)
 * **memory**: the process of compiling or re-membering this into that; contingent on materials and embodiment; necessarily relational and arguably always interpretive; prompts questions about what people wish to forget or not remember (compare with storage) (see Wendy Chun)
 * **narratology**: the study (often structural) of narrative, including how narrative shapes interpretation, perception, anbd the reproduction of stories
 * **ontological theatre**: the use of scenarios, media, or performance to inspire people to make something similar to what's presented; used to prompt engagement instead of re-presentation (see Andrew Pickering)
 * **procedural experiments**: the use of algorithmic or "uncreative" methods to produce unexpected and illuminative results (see Bethany Nowviskie and OuLiPo)
+* **procedural literacy**: "the ability to reconfigure basic concepts and rules to understand and solve problems, not just on the computer, but in general;" may also serve the purposes of experimentation, without any aim to solve problems (see Bogost)
+* **provenance**: a chronology or history of ownership, custody, and location of an object
+* **remediation**: the cultural tendency to multiply media (hypermediacy) and also erase traces of mediation (immediacy); attends to how old media refashion themselves or are refashioned through new media (see Bolter and Grusin)
 * **speculative fiction**: an umbrella term for science fiction, fantasy, futurisms, dystopias, utopias, horror, and the supernatural
 * **storage**: the inscription or housing of records and files; emphasis often on discrete units and keeping things found; central to GLAM work (compare with memory)
 * **subjunctive knowledge**: "knowledge about what might have been or could be or almost was" (see Kari Kraus)
+* **versioning**: creating multiple releases of a design or text as well as assigning unique numbers or names to particular states of that design or text (see Kirschenbaum)
 * **work-expression-manifestation-item**: works are realized through one or more expressions, which are embodied as manifestations, which are exemplified as items; for instance, content (work) may be written in English and French (expressions), published (manifestation) by a press, and circulated in batches of 5000 copies (each copy = an item) (see FRBR)

 ## Tech Speak